DivyaJanaki/DivyaJanaki/README.md

 Full Stack Solution Architect
 The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
 I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,cassendra,Mysql), CI/CD(Docker, kubernetes)
 -->
-I am Divya Janaki from India, Web developer with interests in learning and building technology in a creative manner.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs), design (working closely with designers), front-end development (React, HTML5, CSS, Javascript, Bootstrap),database(MongoDB,Mysql).
+I am Divya Janaki from India, Full stack Web developer with interests in learning and building technology in a creative manner.
+I have a wide range of skills that include back-end development using open source technologies (NodeJs), front-end development (React, HTML5, CSS, Javascript, Bootstrap),database(MongoDB,Mysql).
 I am passionate on UI UX designing and front-end web development.

 <!--![Visitor Count](https://profile-counter.glitch.me/DivyaJanaki/count.svg)-->